mperham/blog/content/post/debugging_redis.md

 ```

 You can see the first window looks pretty good, the second window had a
-spike of 256ms, and the third had a spike of 3062ms (!).
+spike of 256ms, and the third had a spike of 3062ms (ouch!).

 I triggered these spikes by running `redis-cli debug sleep 0.5`.
 Not
 recommended in production.